kapilpendse/ApiaryDoclet/README.md

 ApiaryDoclet
 ============

-ApiaryDoclet is a Java doclet implementation that generates an Apiary blueprint from you Java code documentation.
+ApiaryDoclet is a Java doclet implementation that generates an Apiary blueprint from your Java code documentation.

 Run